 Head-to-head: Bookmakers will set various runners against each other within the Caulfield Cup field.
 For example – Frankel ($2.00/+100) vs. California Chrome ($1.72/-138), bettors would choose between the two runners and it wouldn’t matter where in the field they finish, so long as one beats the other.
 This bet reduces the risk of a normal horse racing bet, but also the odds – therefore this option is popular with parlay players.

-Tips for betting the Caulfield Cup
+Tips for betting on the Caulfield Cup

-The Caulfield track is relatively tight turning and often suits horses that have had experience on the track, or at venues such as Moonee Valley, so look for this in the form-guides.
+The Caulfield track is relatively tight turning and often suits horses that have had experience on the track, or at venues such as Moonee Valley, so look for this in the form guides.

 Tight turning tracks suit on-pace runners as the home straight is smaller, forcing the back markers to make their runs around the home turn.
 The race also favours horses that carry light weights, but these horses are usually younger and we’re seeing more and more international stayers coming over, which balances the weight scale even more in the favour of the light weights.